Fokoue22/kubernetes-cluster-architecture/README.md

 ## 🪜 Implementation Steps Summary
 ### 1. Install or update kubectl.
-To install kubectl let use the following steps below or by going to the official documentation Read [this page](https://www.jenkins.io/doc/book/installing/linux/#debianubuntu) for more information about the syntax to use.
+To install `KUBECTL` by using the following steps below or by going to the official documentation Read [this page](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) for more information about the syntax to use.

 * On macOS
 ```